 Since applying this to my own life, I’ve found that my creativity, ideas and ability to strategically plan things has skyrocketed.
 It’s also a form of self-discipline so it helps enforce other good habits that you have.

-All this aside, the only way to really understand just how important Emotional Mastery is, is to experience it for yourself first hand.
+All this aside, the only way to really understand Emotional Mastery is to experience it for yourself first hand.
 Try it for 2 weeks, 3 weeks and you’ll see the difference.

 We’ve spent the past few months experimenting with different ways to codify the process of learning and attaining Emotional Mastery, and how to best teach it to others – so it’s time to share.

-So here it is – our 101 introduction to Emotional Mastery.
+So here it is – Emotional Mastery 101.

 - Defining Emotional Mastery.